lbrty/observer-docs/docs/guide/index.md

 [![Stand With Ukraine](../ua-banner.svg)](https://stand-with-ukraine.pp.ua)

-This project seeks to bridge the gap in tools and systems to support and help internally displaced persons and animals or any soul in need any kind of support humanitarian, legal or seeking medical help.
+The project aims to support forcibly displaced individuals and animals in various ways, including legal consulting, humanitarian support.
+It advocates for compassion and understanding towards those affected by displacement and works towards creating a more just and equitable world for everyone.